mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 #### Steps for Scenario 2a

 - The user hovers over the foreign key reference link below the column name.
-- Information about the constraints applied to the column are displayed in a tooltip.
+- Information about the constraints applied to the column is displayed in a tooltip.
 - The user clicks on the foreign key reference link below the column name.
 - Constraint settings open for the column.